-Conduct and compliance risk: The risk of losses or sanctions due to failure (or the perceived failure) to comply with the statutory and regulatory codes of integrity and conduct or with the internal policy in this regard and with the institution's own values and codes of conduct in relation to the integrity of its activities.
+- Conduct and compliance risk: The risk of losses or sanctions due to failure (or the perceived failure) to comply with the statutory and regulatory codes of integrity and conduct or with the internal policy in this regard and with the institution's own values and codes of conduct in relation to the integrity of its activities.
 This also includes the current or prospective risk of losses arising from inappropriate supply of financial services, including cases of wilful or negligent misconduct.
 Conduct risk covers many "hard" legal aspects, such as informing customers, providing the required transparency, avoiding misleading information and forced tying of products, selling the right product to the right customer and at the right time, conflicts of interest in doing business, manipulation of benchmarks, obstacles to changing financial products during their lifetime, automatic provision of products or unfair treatment of customers' complaints.
 There are also softer aspects to include in conduct risk.
-These are based specifically on behaviour and are linked to people, culture and mindset.
+These are based specifically on behaviour and are linked to people, culture and mindset. - Information security risk: The risks arising from loss, misuse, unauthorised disclosure or modification, inaccessibility, inaccuracy and damage of information. - IT (Information Technology) risk: The risk of losses resulting from misalignment between business and IT strategies, from the inability of IT to timely implement business & regulatory requirements or from unstable or unavailable IT services. - Process risk: Risks of losses caused by insufficient, badly designed or poorly implemented processes and processing controls and unintentional human errors or omissions during normal (transaction) processing. - Model risk: The risk of losses or potential for adverse consequences arising from decisions based on incorrect or misused model outputs and model reports.
+A distinction is made between model errors and wrong application of the model (e.g. use of outdated models). - Outsourcing risk and third party risk: Risks stemming from problems regarding continuity, integrity and/or quality of the activities outsourced to or partnered with third parties (whether or not within a group) or from the equipment or staff made available by these third parties. - Legal risk: Risks of losses caused by bad management of disputes, the inability to protect our intellectual property (IP), failure to manage (non-)contractual obligations or failure to timely and correctly detect, assess and implement legislation and regulations.

-- Information security risk: The risk of losses due to an intentional or unintentional breach originating from within or outside the institution to the availability, confidentiality and integrity of the organisation's information assets. - IT (Information Technology) risk: The risk of losses due to the unavailability of systems and data (without threatening the normal continuation of business, which is a business continuity risk) inappropriateness of systems or inability to change. - Process risk: Risks of losses caused by insufficient, badly designed or poorly implemented processes and processing controls and unintentional human errors or omissions during normal (transaction) processing. - Model risk: The Group is exposed to risks of losses or potential for adverse consequences arising from decisions based on incorrect or misused model outputs and model reports. - Outsourcing risk and third party risk: Risks stemming from problems regarding continuity, integrity and/or quality of the activities outsourced to or partnered with third parties (whether or not within a group) or from the equipment or staff made available by these third parties. - Legal risk: Risks of losses caused by bad management of disputes, the inability to protect our intellectual property (IP), failure to manage (non-)contractual obligations or failure to timely and correctly detect, assess and implement legislation and regulations. - Fraud risk: Risks of deliberate abuse of procedures, systems, assets, products and/or services by one or more persons who intend to deceitfully or unlawfully benefit themselves or others. - Business continuity risk: Risks of sudden (man-made or natural) external events (e.g. natural disasters, power outages, terrorism) leading to a situation that threatens the normal continuation of business of the Issuer. - Personal and physical security risk: Risks of losses arising from acts inconsistent with employment, health or safety laws or agreements, from personal injury claims, or from diversity / discrimination events.
+- Fraud risk: Risks of deliberate abuse of procedures, systems, assets, products and/or services by one or more persons who intend to deceitfully or unlawfully benefit themselves or others. - Business continuity risk: The risk that business activities cannot be continued at an acceptable predefined level resulting from the lack of a strategic and tactical capability of the organization to plan for and respond to serious (business) disruptions, crises or disasters. - Personal and physical security risk: Risks of losses arising from acts inconsistent with employment, health or safety laws or agreements, from personal injury claims, or from diversity / discrimination events.